paperless-ngx/paperless-ngx/docs/advanced_usage.md

 hood.

-If, for example, all your bank statements of your account 123 at the Bank of America are tagged with the tag "bofa*123" and the matching algorithm of this tag is set to \_Auto*, this neural network will examine your documents and automatically learn when to assign this tag.
+If, for example, all your bank statements of your account 123 at the Bank of America are tagged with the tag "bofa123" and the matching algorithm of this tag is set to _Auto_, this neural network will examine your documents and automatically learn when to assign this tag.

 Paperless tries to hide much of the involved complexity with this